May 30, 2022

 Due diligence in real estate is exceedingly common.
 In fact, for anyone who has purchased a house or sold a property, they will have been part of a due diligence process, even if it was not called that.
 It is the process which finds out if there are any issues with the property which the buyer should know before the final purchase.

 Some of these findings could affect a person’s ability to access funding from a bank in terms of a mortgage or loan to purchase the property.
-The common features that due diligence in real estate will have are:
+The common items most of the real estate due diligence checklist will have are:

 - looking at the location for any possible risk,